stargate-bukkit/SG-Command/README.md

 # Permissions
 ### Nodes
 ```
-sg.mechanics.command.config - Gives access to the `/sgc config` command.
+sg.interfaces.command.config - Gives access to the `/sgc config` command.
-sg.mechanics.command.dial  - Gives access to the `/sgc dial` command.
+sg.interfaces.command.dial  - Gives access to the `/sgc dial` command.
-sg.mechanics.command.visualiser  - Gives access to the `/sgc visualiser ` command.
+sg.interfaces.command.visualiser  - Gives access to the `/sgc visualiser ` command.
-sg.mechanics.command.info  - Gives access to the `/sgc info` command.
+sg.interfaces.command.info  - Gives access to the `/sgc info` command.
-sg.mechanics.interface.colour - Allows use of a brush on signs.
+sg.interfaces.interface.colour - Allows use of a brush on signs.
-sg.mechanics.interface.general - Allows use of a spyglass on signs.
+sg.interfaces.interface.general - Allows use of a spyglass on signs.

 ```
 ### Defaults
 *not yet available*
 ```
-sg.mechanics.node -- op
+sg.interfaces.node -- op
 ```

 ## Instructions